USPAP CERTIFIED

 How long does a business valuation take?

 Turnaround time depends on the complexity of your business, the completeness of your financial documentation, and our current workload.
-We'll provide a timeline estimate after an initial review of your situation.
-Most valuations are completed within 2–4 weeks of receiving all necessary materials.
+Most valuations are completed three to five weeks after engagement, with expedited delivery, as fast as 11 business days, available for filing dates, closings, and court deadlines.
+We'll confirm the timeline after an initial review of your situation.

 What information do I need to provide?